not-for-prod/implgen/README.md

 - 📂 Supports single-file or per-method file output
 - 📦 Customizable output package and struct name
 - 🎯 Target a specific interface or process all in the source file
-- 🧭 OpenTelemetry span instrumentation for methods with `context.Context`
+- 🧭 Supports OpenTelemetry span instrumentation for methods with `context.Context`
 - 🐫 Automatic file/folder naming via `kebab-case` and `snake_case` converters

 ---